subsquid/docs/docs/archives/evm.md

 The EVM Archive API is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

-Since the ArrowSquid release, Subsquid archives do load balancing.
-The main archive URL now points at a _router_ that provides URLs of _workers_ that do the heavy lifting.
+Since the ArrowSquid release, Subsquid Archive API distributes the requests over a ([potentially decentralized](/subsquid-network)) network of _workers_.
+The main archive URL now points at a _router_ that provides URLs of workers that do the heavy lifting.
 Each worker has its own range of blocks that it serves.
 The recommended data retrieval procedure is as follows:

 1. Retrieve the archive height from the router with `GET /height`.
 2. Query the archive for an URL of a worker that has the data for the first block of the relevant range with `GET /${firstBlock}/worker`.